jkedra/jkedra.github.io/_drafts/ssh.md

 ### Scenario 2: Connect a Database available from 2nd host

-Real life scenario: Multi-tier networks with a few connecting points.
+Another real life scenario: Multi-tier networks with a few connecting points.
 I have [Oracle RAC](we:) database which I want connect to, but since I cannot connect to it directly, I have to SSH from my home node (`home`) to a jump host first (`jump`), then from the `jump` to an application host (`app`) and only then I can reach the database which runs at its database server (`oradb`).
+It is not an AWS example but it could be similar.
+No HTTP proxy here.
+It is all about tunneling a port at localhost to another port at remote node.

                                               +-------------+------+
     +-------+    +---------+    +---------+   |       SCAN1 | VIP1 |